I’m here today to discuss a question that almost every client has for me: “How long is it going to take to resolve my personal injury case?”

 The moment you finish your treatment, I’ll gather up and insert the final medical records required for the demand packet, and get that out to the insurance adjuster as soon as possible.
 That’s how you get the ball rolling and start moving things in the case.

 I give the adjuster a 4 week deadline to respond to our demand.
 Once they get back to me on that, we start the negotiations, which could take another month or two and if we can resolve it and settle it, that’s fabulous, so you’re looking at just a few months after you’re done treating.
 If the offer is just too low, we’re going to file a suit and go through litigation and that could take longer, but a very small percentage of these cases actually go to trial.

-If you have any questions about a particular personal injury case, please submit your case for review by a highly qualified and laser-focused personal injury lawyer at Sally Morin Law.
+If you have any questions about a particular personal injury case, please submit your case for review by a highly qualified and laser-focused personal injury lawyer at Sally Morin Personal Injury Lawyers.

 This video and accompanying text is not intended to be a source of legal advice for any purpose.
 Prior results do not guarantee a similar outcome.
 The information in this video and text does not constitute a guarantee, warranty or prediction regarding the outcome of your case.